The Springdale School Board met on April 13th, 2022 to vote on the issue.

 What will happen on Wednesday’s with athletes/students with after school activities?

 a.
-If Wednesday CTM time is approved, then supervision for students will be provided during this time.
+Supervision for students will be provided during this time.

 Who will create the agenda for the CTM?

 a.
 The district will create the framework and the CTM members will create the agenda following a PLC/CTM model.

 b.
 Individuals new to the CTM process will be given guidance and will spend the first few meetings setting up protocols that create an efficient and effective CTM.

 a.
 Faculty meetings will occur as usual.
 This means teachers will attend their CTM and then transition into a Wednesday faculty meeting.

 What are the benefits of early out Wednesday?

 a.
 Teachers will receive ongoing growth opportunities that will have a direct impact on student achievement.